AFC Lancaster Lions: History

 The American Soccer League granted a team to Lancaster for the 2015-16 season.
 Brian Ombiji, a veteran of the USL's Harrisburg City Islanders and youth soccer programs in South Central Pennsylvania, is the primary owner of the AFC Lancaster Lions.
 Additional investors include Daniel Savage, Angelo Disomma, Dean Kline, and Jenn Hood.

 The main ASL rival of the AFC Lions is the Philadelphia Fury, named for a previous club by the same name that played in the original North American Soccer League.

 The AFC Lions plan to establish an U-23, comprising athletes from colleges and universities throughout Lancaster County.
 They are also cooperating with the Penn Manor Soccer Club to develop youth soccer programs.
 In addition to the ASL, the Lions hope to form a women's team that would rival the Lancaster Inferno FC of the United Women's Soccer for local talent.

-in March of 2019, AFC Lancaster Lions joined the UPSL, a nationally recognized semi-professional soccer league to begin play for the 2019 spring season.
+in March 2019, AFC Lancaster Lions joined the UPSL, a nationally recognized semi-professional soccer league to begin play for the 2019 spring season.
 The Lions are a member of the Northeast Conference - American Division of the UPSL Championship.